Peacock Room Detroit: Historic Boutique in Fisher Building (1928)

-The Peacock Room is a boutique located in the Fisher Building, a historic skyscraper at 3011 W Grand Blvd, Detroit, MI 48202.
-Designed by Albert Kahn and completed in 1928, the Fisher Building is an Art Deco landmark known for its marble-lined interiors, vaulted ceilings, and detailed frescoes.
-Often referred to as “Detroit’s largest art object,” the building was commissioned by the Fisher brothers, who made their fortune in the automobile industry.
-It originally housed office spaces, retail stores, and the Fisher Theatre, which remains a significant venue for performing arts in the city.
+The Fisher Building itself is an Art Deco masterpiece known for its stunning marble-lined interiors, soaring vaulted ceilings, and intricate frescoes.
+Often called "Detroit's largest art object," the building was commissioned by the Fisher brothers, who made their fortune in the automotive industry.
+The structure originally housed office spaces, luxury retail stores, and the Fisher Theatre, which continues to be a premier venue for performing arts in Detroit.

 Andrew Petrov is a professional photographer and the founder of Detroit Photography, Metro Detroit's premier headshot and portrait studio.
 With a studio in the historic Bagley Mansion, he specializes in creating timeless, professional imagery for executives, entrepreneurs, and creative professionals.